MichaelMacleod112/data-analytics-power-bi-report773/README.md

 - report.pbix - contains the bulk of the information in this project
  - /data/ - contains local data files which make up part of the data used for analysis.
-    - /Customers/ - customer data
+    - /Customers/ - customer data split by country
     - products_orig.csv - products table as downloaded
     - products.csv - products table after one-time processing by a short script
     - stores.csv - stores data